November 15, 2018 | 3 Min Read

 2. Only invite the people needed

 Have you ever attended a meeting where you didn’t need to supply any input to the outcome of decisions held in the meeting?
 Meetings should only involve the people that need to be present to answer questions.
 A department head is sufficient when directing questions and there is often no need for all the staff in a department to attend an operations meeting.
 The same also applies when a meeting is only directed at a group of practitioners such as physiotherapists, massage therapists, or chiropractors.

 3. Schedule and remind

 Practitioners’ schedules can routinely be filled with back-to-back appointments.
-Be sure to book time on each member’s calendar, along with setting up reminders the day before the meeting.
-Using features on Google Calendar, such as the ‘attending’ button, will confirm if those employees will be attending.
+Be sure to book time on each member’s calendar along with setting up reminders the day before meeting.
+Using features on Google Calendar such as the “attending” button, will confirm if those employees will be able to attend.